Emil Siebern

-Siebern, a tall and heavy man, worked in various styles, but he was particularly adept at Art Deco and a pioneer in stainless steel as an art medium, as exemplified in this polished steel nymph with beach ball at New York's Astoria Park swimming pool in Queens.
+Siebern worked in various styles, but he was particularly adept at Art Deco and a pioneer in stainless steel as an art medium, as exemplified in this polished steel nymph with beach ball at New York's Astoria Park swimming pool in Queens.
 He is best known for his figurative sculptures as well as his relief panels at public buildings in New York, Detroit, Montreal and elsewhere.
+In 1934, he sculpted the historic bronze bust of President Theodore Roosevelt.
 He also made the statues of King William III and Queen Mary II originally intended for the entrance to the College of William and Mary at the end of Duke of Gloucester Street in Williamsburg, Virginia, but eventually placed in 1932 on the gate piers to the college at James Blair Drive and Richmond Road, the King and Queen Gate.

 Siebern died suddenly, at age 53, in his sleep, either from a heart attack or a stroke on June 14, 1942.